Nath Í of Achonry

 The Book of Lismore (fo.
-43v) contains a short Irish anecdote relating what happened when Nath Í, called Dathi the Priest, was once visited by the saints Columba, Comgall and Cainnech after the monastic community had finished their meals.
+43v) contains a short Irish anecdote relating what happened when Nath Í, called Dathi the Priest, was once visited by Columba, Comgall and Cainnech after the monastic community had finished their meals.

 He was buried in Achad Cain and his festival is 9 August.
-He is the patron saint of the Irish diocese of Achonry whose cathedral is The Cathedral Church of the Annunciation of the Blessed Virgin Mary and St. Nathy.
+He is the patron saint of the Irish diocese of Achonry whose cathedral is the Cathedral Church of the Annunciation of the Blessed Virgin Mary and St. Nathy.